-16 Each of the defendant's witness statements made on 20 August and 22 October 2013 was verified by a statement of truth.

-IT It is not necessary, for present purposes, to say more about the litigation of Mr Iqbal's claim for damages.
-We therefore turn to the claim which the claimant commenced in 2017 against the defendant, Mr Khan and two others, seeking their committal for contempt of court.
-In the result, the judge found proved some, but not all, of the allegations of contempt of court pleaded against the defendant and against Mr Khan.
+- alteration had been made, not by him, whilst the original report was in the custody of Med-Admin. - 15.
+On 5th September 2013 the Respondent spoke to the Appellant's solicitor.
+He said that, having looked into the matter more closely, he now realised that he should not have made his witness statement of 20th August.
+He asserted that he had himself amended the original report, because the original report had only related to Mr Iqbal's acute symptoms.
+On 22nd October the Respondent made a witness statement to that effect, saying that the original report had been an error on his part, in that it only related to the acute symptoms, and that the revised report (which he recalled producing himself) was the correct one. - 16.
+Each of the Respondent's witness statements made on 20th August and 22nd October 2013 was verified by a statement of truth. - 17.
+It is not necessary, for present purposes, to say more about the litigation of Mr Iqbal's claim for damages.
+We therefore turn to the claim which the Appellant commenced in 2017 against the Respondent, Mr Khan and two others, seeking their committal for contempt of court.
+In the result, the judge found proved some, but not all, of the allegations of contempt of court pleaded against the Respondent and against Mr Khan.
 We need say no more about the two other persons, against whom the allegations of contempt of court were dismissed.

-The proceedings for committal for contempt of court
+The proceedings for committal for contempt of court: